 A good ratio for snack sticks is a 70:30 mix of venison, goat, beef, or pork meat to pork or beef fat.
 Depending on the particular cut of meat, you may need to adjust the fat content, but around 20% to 30% is best for most lean meats.

 The next step is to grind the meat and mix it with seasoning.
-For some recommendations on meat grinders that will do the job well, check out this post.

 It’s a good idea to fry up a small amount to sample.
 Once your seasonings are inside the sausage, it’s too late to add more salt or paprika!
 This is also a good technique when trying more exotic spices—just fry up a small bit before working through the whole batch and check the flavor.